snehpalkaur/aws-bootcamp-cruddur-2023/journal/week1.md

 ![username](assets/d_push.png)

-Finally, you should see in your Repository:
+Finally, you should see an image in your Repository:

 ![username](assets/d-hub.png)